MENU

 Autumn (September-November):

-• Another favorable season for trekking in Manaslu, offering clear skies and pleasant temperatures for daytime walks.
+• Another favorable season for trekking is Manaslu, offering clear skies and pleasant temperatures for daytime walks.

 • Days are shorter due to reduced sunlight hours.